rawmarius/laravel_docker_benchmark/README.md

 1. `sail artisan db:seed` Take note of the time reported at the end (it's seconds)
 1. `sail artisan test` Take note of the time reported at the end

+## Try out the app
-1. Visit `http://localhost` in your browser
+1. Visit `http://localhost` in your browser if you're curious about the app itself.